 In this class, you will be introduced to various approaches to perform quantitative engineering analysis through real-world examples.
 You will learn how to select between different tools and different approaches within the context of an engineering challenge, how to use many different tools for quantitative analysis, and how to acquire new tools on your own in the future.

-This course is a designated alternative for Multivariable Calculus.
-Coupled with Quantitative Analysis II, this course is also a designated alternative for physics foundation.
+This course fulfills the multivariable calculus requirement.
+Coupled with Quantitative Engineering Analysis II 3, this course is also a designated alternative for the physics foundation.

 Credit distribution of this course is 2 MTH, 2 SCI.